 - Yellow eyes or skin (jaundice)

-Serious side effects experienced by woman who take Clomid are:
+Serious side effects experienced by women who take Clomid include:

 - Shortness of breath